ku-sldg/plih/_ids/2-Adding-Environments.md

 bind x = x+1 in x
 {% endhighlight %}

-This definition seems odd from the outset, but try and use an environment to evaluate.
+This definition seems odd from the outset, but try to use an environment to create a binding.
 The environment resulting from the `bind` should contain a value for `x`, but what does the environment contain *before* `bind`?
 That is the environment used to find the value of `x` in `x+1`.
 As one might guess, the environment is empty and contains no bindings.
 Thus, when `x` is evaluated in `x+1`, an undefined identifier error results.

 ## Defining an Environment